apache/camel-website/content/blog/2023/02/camel-k-release-1-12/index.md

 ## `kamel promote` dry run

-The `kamel promote` command has simplified the promotion of an Integration to higher environment. `kamel promote -o yaml` is doing the very same stuff, but, instead of publishing the Integration in the new namespace, it returns the yaml (or json if you prefer) specification.
-It's a little step towards GitOps and will allow you perform already some integration with external pipeline tools.
+The `kamel promote` command has simplified the promotion of an Integration to a higher environment. `kamel promote -o yaml` is doing the very same stuff, but, instead of publishing the Integration in the new namespace, it returns the yaml (or JSON if you prefer) specification.
+It's a little step towards GitOps and will allow you to perform already some integration with external pipeline tools.

 ## Generate apply configurations